-Prodigy Labs is Prodigy's technology services business, a trusted technology supplier to leading Canadian financial institutions and other large enterprises, providing clients with consulting services for strategy, design, project management, application development, and staff augmentation.
-Prodigy is a leader in the development of mobile enterprise applications for Canadian banks.
-The Company is a major go-to-market services participant for SecureKey Technologies Verified.Me platform for digital identity, and is also an innovator in developing new payment systems.
+Prodigy Labs is Prodigy's technology services business, a trusted technology supplier to leading financial institutions and other large enterprises in North America, providing clients with consulting services for strategy, design, project management, application development, cloud migration, and testing.
+Prodigy is a leader in the development of digital identity solutions, mobile enterprise applications, and payments applications for banks and other enterprise customers.
+The Company is an innovator in the emerging digital identity and payments landscape with the development of its IDVerifactTM platform.

-Prodigy Labs has transitioned from the organic growth of its first five years to a more aggressive business development strategy.
-The business invested in new staff for sales and marketing led by the newly appointed CEO, targeted specific vertical markets, built a pipeline of new client prospects, implemented a contact and sales plan, and defined new services offerings that built upon its successful experience with Canadian banks.
-Enterprise prospects are keenly interested in mobile, digital transformation, identity, and payments, and need expert assistance to apply them to their businesses.
-Management of Prodigy believes that this will result in significant growth for Prodigy Labs.
+Prodigy Labs has transitioned from the organic growth of its first six years to a more aggressive and focused business strategy.
+This has led to the development of IDVerifactTM and the targeting of enterprise clients requiring transformational services to remove friction and increase the velocity of commerce.
+Enterprise prospects are keenly interested in digital identity, payments, mobile and digital transformation, and they need expert assistance and tools to leverage them.
+Prodigy's management believes that this will result in significant growth.